hungcq/knowledge-repo/language/english-grammar-in-use.md

 ### 1. Present continuous (I'm doing)
 - Describe action happening at the time of speaking, not finished
 - Sometimes the action might not happen at the time of speaking (eg reading sth, learning sth, working on sth)
-- Describe temporary situations (eg I’m living with some friends until I find a place of my own.)
+- Describe temporary situations (eg I'm living with some friends until I find a place of my own.)
 - Describe a change that has started to happen.
-  Related verbs: getting, becoming changing, improving, starting, beginning increasing, rising, falling, growing
+  Related verbs: getting, becoming, changing, improving, starting, beginning, increasing, rising, falling, growing.
 - Talk about that is already decided and arranged to do in the future
 - Talk about sth just before you start to do it.
 Usually used with words of movement (eg go/come/leave).
 #### Other cases